umineko-project/onscripter-ru/README.md

 - All third-party library authors

-MAY NOT WORK ON MACOS
-You will need a [patched version](https://github.com/m3t4f1v3/umineko-scripting) for the discord rpc stub
+**MAY NOT WORK ON MACOS** and you will need a [patched version](https://github.com/m3t4f1v3/umineko-scripting) for the discord rpc stub